- Convenient, online sessions for working adults

 - Personalized attention in a supportive community

 Stevenson University Online’s Bachelor of Science in Legal Studies is designed for working adults who want to pursue a career as a paralegal or legal assistant.
-Paralegals may not provide legal services directly to the public except as permitted by law, but under the supervision of an attorney, paralegals contribute as vital members of legal teams through investigative research, trial preparation, and litigation support.
+Paralegals may not provide legal services directly to the public except as permitted by law, but under the supervision of an attorney.
+Upon completion of the online Bachelor’s in Legal Studies program, paralegals can contribute as vital members of legal teams through investigative research, trial preparation, and litigation support.

 Graduates of this program will acquire knowledge of several fields of law, enabling them to perform detailed work including: conducting legal research and writing, gathering information electronically, investigating cases, interviewing witnesses, drafting pleadings, managing trial preparation and litigation support, and drafting contracts.

-Designed for working professionals, this program is taught primarily online in 8-week sessions with five courses offered in an 8-week, hybrid format.
+Designed for working professionals, this legal studies degree program is taught completely online in 8-week sessions with a mix of required synchronous scheduled classes with online asynchronous work .
 Students may select electives that permit them to focus on a specific area of interest within the Legal Studies curriculum including corporate law, law office technology, or litigation.
 Students also have the option of earning a second Bachelor’s in Legal Studies.

 |Per Course (3-Credits)||$1,080.00||$1,350.00|